 Deer and elk are a big part of the Wyoming landscape and our Wyoming culture.
-The Wyoming Game and Fish Department released its draft CWD management plan and it raises questions and concerns for many.
+The Wyoming Game and Fish Department adopted a CWD management plan and, understandably, it raises questions and concerns for many.
 When CWD was first discovered on the border between Wyoming and Colorado, Wyoming took a wait-and-see approach while other states took a more active approach to manage the disease.
 Both approaches could have been viable responses to CWD given what we knew at the time.

 WWF supports basing management on the best evidence available while being clear about where more research is needed.
 CWD management should be founded in the best available science and, even though there are some knowledge gaps and contradictions within that science, some things are becoming increasingly clear.
 Some of the best evidence is: